Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Methodology

 Based on the enhanced geometric and semantic-aware BEV and voxel representations, we can perform end-to-end training for joint 3D object detection and occupancy prediction, enabling comprehensive perception capabilities.

 For 3D object detection, following \cite{bevformer}, we use DETR-based head unless specified otherwise.
 The head takes the fused BEV features $\mathbf{F}_{fused}^{BEV}$ as input and directly predicts object categories and attributes.
-Specifically, each 3D bounding box is parameterized by 10 parameters: dimensions $(l, w, h)$, center location $(x_o, y_o, z_o)$, orientation $(\cos{\theta}, \sin{\theta})$, and velocity $(v_x, v_y)$.
-This end-to-end approach eliminates the need for post-processing steps such as NMS.
 The detection loss $\mathcal{L}_{det}$ consists of a focal loss for classification and an L1 loss for regression, which can be formulated as:

 where $\lambda_{1}=2.0$ and $\lambda_{2}=0.25$ are hyperparameters to balance the classification and regression losses.

 For occupancy prediction, we employ a simple MLP on the fused voxel features $\mathbf{F}_{fused}^{vox}$ to predict semantic occupancy for each voxel.
 The occupancy prediction loss $\mathcal{L}_{occ}$ consists of three components: a primary cross-entropy loss $\mathcal{L}_{ce}$ for basic supervision, and two affinity losses $\mathcal{L}_{scal}^{geo}$ and $\mathcal{L}_{scal}^{sem}$ proposed by \cite{monoscene} to optimize scene-wise and class-wise metrics, respectively.
 The occupancy loss $\mathcal{L}_{occ}$ can be formulated as: